baikonur-oss/docs/docs/source/subprojects/eden.rst

     }

 Example above presumes ``config_update_key = api_endpoint``.
-You can create environments with same names but with profiles with different ``config_update_key`` settings to have multiple endpoints within single environment.
+You can create environments with the same names, but with profiles with different ``config_update_key`` settings to have multiple endpoints within a single environment.

-For example, you may want to have API, administration tool and a frontend service created as a single environment.
+For example, you may want to have an API, administration tool, and a frontend service created as a single environment.

 Your environment file could look like this:

 .. code-block:: json